Nonlinear Weighted Directed Acyclic Graph and A Priori Estimates for Neural Networks: Nonlinear Weighted DAG and Adjacency Matrix Representation

-where $\xi$ refers to the operation of direct multiplication of the numeric $\xi$ to its input. \end{defi} The term `symbol' can be traced back to definition of the symbol for pseudo-differential operators~\cite{taylor2012pseudodifferential}.
-Similarly, we denote $\mA(\vtheta,\vc,\xi)$ by $\mA(\vtheta,\xi)$ hereafter, and symbol for ResNet illustrated in \Cref{fig....Example} is shown in \Cref{fig....Realization}.
-We observe that since $\xi$ performs exactly like the fixed weights $\vc$, hence $\xi$ transforms the whole nonlinear connection elements belonging to set $\Sigma$ into new elements of set $E_\mathrm{fix}$.
+where $\xi$ refers to the operation of direct multiplication of the numeric $\xi$ to its input. \end{defi} { In short, the symbol $\mA(\vtheta,\vgamma,\xi)$ is the DAG representation of a linear neural network with weights $\xi$ where the original network had nonlinearities.} { We remark that the term symbol in this paper is inspired from the definition of the symbol for pseudo-differential operators~\cite{taylor2012pseudodifferential}.
+But they are quite different because for the latter $\partial_i$ is replaced by $\xi_i$, not a single variable $\xi$ in all dimensions.} Similarly, we denote $\mA(\vtheta,\vgamma,\xi)$ by $\mA(\vtheta,\xi)$ hereafter, and symbol for ResNet illustrated in \Cref{fig....Example} is shown in \Cref{fig....Realization}.
+We observe that since $\xi$ performs exactly like the fixed weights $\vgamma$, hence $\xi$ transforms the whole nonlinear connection elements belonging to set $E_\mathrm{non}$ into new elements of set $E_\mathrm{fix}$.
 Therefore, the blue dashed line in \Cref{fig....Example} shall be replaced correspondingly by a solid line in \Cref{fig....Realization}.